opea-project/GenAIStudio/setup-scripts/setup-genai-studio/readme.md

 - Disclaimer: The Ansible script has been tested on a fresh machine without any pre-existing MySQL server installation, studio, or monitoring deployment.
 Any other environment might require modifications to the Ansible playbooks accordingly.
 - Existing kubernetes cluster available.
 If not, please install by following the [Kubernetes official setup guide](https://kubernetes.io/docs/setup/).
 Alternatively, you can try out our [setup onpremise kubernetes script](../setup-onpremise-kubernetes/readme.md).
 - Update vars.yml accordingly.
-By default, if you have a locally installed MySQL server, you will need to update the variable `mysql_host` in vars.yml with the external public IP of your localhost.
+If you have a locally installed MySQL server, you will need to update the variable `mysql_host` in vars.yml with the external public IP of your localhost.

 ## Installation steps: